Home Compare DOC vs O

 Healthpeak Properties vs Realty Income: Which Stock Looks Stronger in 2026?

-Realty ome holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Realty ome leads structurally, with stability as the clearest single gap between the two profiles.
+Healthpeak Properties still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.